 Adverse drug reactions are a significant public health concern.
 According to the Centers for Disease Control and Prevention (CDC), adverse drug reactions result in approximately 1.3 million emergency department visits each year, with 350,000 patients requiring hospitalization.52 It has also been estimated that hospitalized patients suffer over 2 million serious adverse drug reactions, resulting in over 100,000 deaths, annually.
-The associated cost of drug-related morbidity and mortality in the US is estimated to be \$136 billion, annually.53 pharmacodynamics and pharmacokinetics from factors such as reduced hepatic and renal function and altered body composition make older adults more vulnerable to drug-related side effects.
+The associated cost of drug-related morbidity and mortality in the US is estimated to be \$136 billion, annually.53

+Older adults are at increased risk for drug-related harm.
+One reason for this is that they often suffer from multiple chronic conditions, which may result in polypharmacy (i.e., use of five or more medications) and other potentially inappropriate medication use.
+In addition, age-related changes in pharmacodynamics and pharmacokinetics from factors such as reduced hepatic and renal function and altered body composition make older adults more vulnerable to drug-related side effects.
 CNS-active drugs, such as opioids, benzodiazepines, skeletal muscle relaxants and gabapentinoids, are especially problematic for older adults due to a heightened risk for impaired cognition and falls.^{54,55,56} As such, the 2019 AGS Beers Criteria^{®57} recommends to avoid: (1) combining opioids with benzodiazepines because of increased risk of overdose, (2) combining opioids with gabapentin/pregabalin because of increased risk for severe sedation-related adverse events, including respiratory depression and death; and (3) to avoid combining three or more CNS-active drugs because of increased risk for falls and fractures.
 As such, prescribing for older adults poses unique challenges, and providers must use caution when prescribing for this population.